Blogs

 wave

-The injury adds to Dallas's growing list of setbacks.
-The team is already without key players Anthony Davis (groin), Daniel Gafford, Dereck Lively II, and P.J.
-Washington Jr., all sidelined by injuries.
-Adding insult to injury, reserve guard Jaden Hardy also suffered a right ankle sprain during the game.
-The Mavericks ultimately lost to the Kings 122-98.
-Coach Jason Kidd expressed his concern and frustration over the team's ongoing injury woes, stating, "It seems every time we get close to getting somebody back, someone goes down."
+This injury couldn’t have come at a worse time.
+The Mavs are already dealing with a serious injury crisis.
+Anthony Davis (groin), Daniel Gafford, Dereck Lively II, and P.J.
+Washington Jr. are all out, and to add insult to injury, reserve guard Jaden Hardy also sprained his right ankle during the game.
+It kinda felt like watching a slow-motion trainwreck.
+You know how sometimes things just spiral?
+That's exactly what happened last night.
+The Mavericks ended up losing to the Kings, 122-98.
+Coach Jason Kidd summed it up perfectly: "It seems every time we get close to getting somebody back, someone goes down."

 FAQ